-A highly known and dedicated criminal attorney for embezzlement charges in San Diego with more than 25 years of experience, David Pflaum protects the rights of his clients and gets the best possible results for them.
+The right criminal attorney for embezzlement charges in San Diego with more than 25 years of experience, David Pflaum vigorously asserts the rights of his clients and gets the best possible results for them.

 Just because a person may be accused of embezzlement does not mean that he or she is guilty.
 The accused has rights and remedies.

 An experienced criminal attorney like Mr. Pflaum makes a difference in the outcome of an embezzlement prosecution.

 HOW THE CRIMINAL ATTORNEY FOR EMBEZZLEMENT CHARGES IN SAN DIEGO REPRESENTS HIS CLIENT BEFORE COURT

 The successful criminal attorney for embezzlement charges in San Diego should have extensive knowledge regarding the laws and statutes that apply to the prosecution and defense of embezzlement.